Create a

 Why moments that matter are so important

-Moments that matter are critical elements of the employee experience, which drives employee engagement.
+Moments that matter are critical elements of the employee experience that drive employee engagement.
 The body of organizational research on employee experience is substantial and demonstrates that companies that score in the highest percentiles consistently and convincingly outperform their lower-rated peers in:

 • Profitability and revenue enhancement